 Note: Storing your video files onto your phone’s gallery will allow you to play back content without the need to connect your device to your 360fly camera.
 Additionally, the application’s video editing tools are (only) available for content stored in your phone’s gallery.

-To delete a file, press and hold the thumbnail image.
+To delete a file, swipe left on the thumbnail image and tap the trash can icon.
 The app will request confirmation that you would like to delete the file before it is permanently removed from the camera’s memory storage.

 Tapping a video thumbnail image within your camera’s library will automatically launch the 360fly player.
 Once the video uploads, you can pan the angle of view by swiping across the screen.
 You can also pan using your device’s built-in gyroscope function by turning your phone in the desired orientation.